connexcs/docs/docs/changing-password.md

          ![alt text][change-your-password.png]

      *  Click `Update`.

-        ConnexCS portal confirms that it has changed your password.
+        ConnexCS Control Panel confirms that it has changed your password.

         You will also receive an email confirming that your password has changed.

 5. (Optional) To abort changing your password, click `X` located at the top-right corner of the pop-up.